Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Numerical Studies and Backtesting

-Comparing aggregated hedging and superhedging strategies, it is clear that a aggregated superhedging cost (reported as Super in Tables \ref{table3} and \ref{table4}) is higher than the costs of a respective aggregated effective hedging strategy and quanto hedging strategy in all situations, considering all three numerical approaches for aggregated hedging costs.
-This result is consistent with the definitions and structures of hedging strategies: the superhedging strategy covers more than the overall potential gain or loss and thus it costs more than the respective hedging strategy.
-No matter whether the hedging cost is positive (EPS is more beneficial to investors) or negative (EPS is more beneficial to providers), only the provider needs to do hedging and thus he will pay more under joint superhedging strategies than aggregated hedging strategies.
+Comparing hedging and superhedging strategies, it is clear that a superhedging cost, which is reported as Super in Tables \ref{table3} and \ref{table4}, dominates the cost of a respective hedging and quanto hedging strategy in all cases.
+This result is consistent with the property that the superhedging strategy covers more than the overall provider's gains or losses and thus it should cost more than the respective hedging strategy.

-Moreover, the structure of EPS products will influence the difference between aggregated hedging costs and superhedging costs.
-We can see that the difference between hedging and superhedging costs for floor EPS are higher than for buffer EPS, under both effective EPS and quanto EPS.
-Because the structure of floor EPS is more complex than buffer EPS, it needs more long and short positions of different European options to hedge the final payoff under floor EPS and it increases the costs rapidly when applying superhedging strategies.
+Moreover, the structure of EPS products influences the difference between hedging and superhedging costs.
+We can see that the difference between hedging and superhedging costs for the floor EPS is higher than for the buffer EPS for both cross-currency and quanto EPS.
+Since the floor EPS has a more complex structure than the buffer EPS it needs more long and short positions in European options to hedge the respective final payoff and this increases the costs rapidly when applying superhedging strategies.

-\begin{example} {\rm As an example of an aggregated effective EPS, we consider the floor EPS No. 5 from Table \ref{table3} with the notional principal AUD 1M split into 0.8M invested in domestic assets and 0.2M held in foreign assets.
-The buffer level equals $l_1=-5\%$ with participation rate $p_2=80\%$, the fee level $g_1=10\%$ with participation rate $f_2=50\%$, and the maturity date $T=1$.
-As shown in Section \ref{sec5}, the arbitrage-free premium for the EPS equals AUD 1060.}
+\begin{example} {\rm As an example of a cross-currency EPS, we consider the floor EPS No. 6 from Table \ref{table3} with the notional principal one million AUD (i.e., AUD 1M), in which 80\% invested in domestic assets and 20\% held in foreign assets.
+The buffer threshold equals $l_1=-5\%$ with participation rate $p_2=80\%$ and the fee threshold equals $g_1=10\%$ with participation rate $f_2=50\%$.
+As usual, the maturity date is taken to be $T=1$.
+As shown in Section \ref{sec5}, assume the correlation between two assets is $\rhodf=0.7$, the arbitrage-free premium for the EPS equals AUD 10160.}